-Steven M. Strauss and Lise N. Wilson Center for Cardiomyopathy
+Steven Strauss and Lise Wilson Cardiomyopathy Center

 Cardiomyopathy, a serious cardiac condition which often goes undiagnosed, is estimated to affect approximately 1 in 500 people in the U.S. And it may affect as many as 1 in 200 people.